 TRM serve as templates to diagram laser guide modes, Lagrangian or Hamiltonian functions, and transition properties such as Compton recoil effects and scattering geometry shown by Feynman diagrams in either (x,ct) or $(v,c\kappa)$ .
-Web-Based TRM and RGB provide adjustable or animated plots of varying complexity, a welcome facility for a student who has completed some hand-drawn examples by ruler & compass.
-However, one should not minimize the pedagogical values of tactile exercises.
+Web-Based TRM and RGB provide adjustable or animated plots of varying complexity, a welcome facility for a student who has completed some hand-drawn examples by ruler&compass.
+However, one should not minimize the tactile pedagogical values of the latter.

 This first relawavity presentation is simplified by leaving out an important part of quantum mechanics, namely optical polarization and spin mechanics.
 Such an omission is shared by the early creators of quantum theory until Jordan, Pauli, Dirac, and others developed spinor theories for electron spin and orbital mechanics.
-It should be noted that John Stokes described a spin vector for light waves in 1863 and in 1843 Hamilton developed quaternion algebra later related to that of spinors.
-So electromagnetic waves used in the following development are restricted to one plane of polarization with field E normal to beam k-direction of propagation.
+It should be noted that John Stokes described a spin vector for light waves in 1863 and in 1843 Hamilton developed quaternion algebra that resembles that of spinors.

+The electromagnetic waves used in the following development are restricted to a single plane of polarization with field E normal to beam k-direction of propagation.
 This restricts the waveguide modes to the simplest TE (Transverse-Electric) type.
-Including full $U(2) \times U(2)$ polarization for each wave is a work in progress for a longer and more complex article.
+Adding a second polarization component to each wave is a work in progress for a longer and more complex article.